Comments

 A Comment is a short piece of student-authored legal scholarship discussing a recent and important judicial decision, analyzing a development in the law, or advancing a novel legal idea.
 Published Comments serve as useful resources for legal scholars and practitioners, and they may even be relied upon by judges in reaching decisions.

-You can often adapt other research you have done at CLS, such as research for a professor or conducted for a seminar paper, into a Comment; however, a research memorandum or seminar paper would likely need to be substantially adapted in order to be a suitable Comment for publication.
+You can often adapt other research you have done at your law school, such as research for a professor or conducted for a seminar paper, into a Comment; however, a research memorandum or seminar paper would likely need to be substantially adapted in order to be a suitable Comment for publication.

 If you do this, please be sure to check with the Registrar and your professors about whether it is appropriate to “double-dip” research—that is, to use the same body of research for two requirements.
 Further, please note that CLS does not permit you to use the same work product for multiple course credits.